Mrjsaw/take-n-trace/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I used [auth0 blog](https://auth0.com/blog/react-tutorial-building-and-securing-your-first-app/) as the source for the authorization.
+For the payment I used [fireship](https://fireship.io/lessons/paypal-checkout-frontend/) Further down the line it will be implemented after the you ordered a package.

 ## How to test this locally